intro-to-git/intro-to-git.github.io/HomeWork1.md

 - Your site must contain at least some HTML, CSS and JavaScript.
 (You may use any additional technologies)
 - Your repository should contain at least 10 commits.
+  - Push commits regularly (daily or at least a couple of times per week)
 - You should use feature branches as part of your git workflow.
 - Commits should be well defined and contain a relevant set of changes.
 - Commit names should be informative.
 Bonus points if they are linked to cards in trello / jira

+### Due date
+This homework is due by Sunday, October 14th